Skip to content

 Forget the ideology for a minute.
 Look at what actually kills people.

-About 55% of gun deaths are suicides.
-The research is clear that access to a firearm during a mental health crisis dramatically increases the likelihood of a died by suicide.
+About 58% of gun deaths are suicides, according to 2023 CDC data analyzed by Johns Hopkins.
+The research is clear that access to a firearm during a mental health crisis dramatically increases the likelihood of death by suicide.
 Secure storage laws, temporary removal orders, and crisis intervention programs reduce those deaths without taking a single gun away from a stable, responsible owner.

-About 40% of gun deaths are homicides, concentrated in specific neighborhoods in specific cities, driven by specific and well-documented factors: poverty, lack of economic opportunity, community disinvestment, and cycles of retaliatory violence.
-Community violence intervention programs that work directly with people at highest risk have been shown to reduce shootings by 30-60% in pilot cities.
+About 38% of gun deaths are homicides, concentrated in specific neighborhoods in specific cities, driven by specific and well-documented factors: poverty, lack of economic opportunity, community disinvestment, and cycles of retaliatory violence.
+Community violence intervention programs that work directly with people at highest risk have been shown to reduce shootings by 30 to 63% in participating neighborhoods, according to evaluations including Cure Violence in Chicago and the South Bronx, though results vary by city and program implementation.

 Mass shootings account for roughly 1% of gun deaths but consume 90% of the media coverage.
-That imbalance distorts the entire conversation and makes solutions feel impossible when they’re actually quite practical for the other 99%.
+That imbalance distorts the entire conversation and makes solutions feel impossible when they are actually quite practical for the other 99%.

-Community violence intervention programs that hire credible messengers, people with lived experience in affected communities, to mediate conflicts and connect at-risk individuals with services.
+Community violence intervention programs hire credible messengers, people with lived experience in affected communities, to mediate conflicts and connect at-risk individuals with services.
 These programs work.
-They’re underfunded because they don’t fit neatly into either political camp’s talking points.
+They are underfunded because they do not fit neatly into either political camp’s talking points.

 My mother’s death was preventable.
 Not by a law, necessarily.
 But by a conversation.
 By someone noticing she was in crisis.
 By a culture that treated firearms access during mental health episodes as the serious risk factor it is.

-I’m not trying to win an argument.
-I’m trying to save lives.
-The people who die from gun violence every day, the 120 Americans we lose daily, don’t care about our political positions.
-They needed practical help that didn’t arrive in time.
+I am not trying to win an argument.
+I am trying to save lives.
+The people who die from gun violence every day, about 128 Americans according to CDC data, do not care about our political positions.
+They needed practical help that did not arrive in time.

-That’s the conversation worth having.
-Not whether guns should exist, but how we reduce the number of people who die from them without pretending there’s a simple answer.
-Because there isn’t one.
+That is the conversation worth having.
+Not whether guns should exist, but how we reduce the number of people who die from them without pretending there is a simple answer.
+Because there is not one.
 There are dozens, and most of them are gathering dust while we argue.

 What percentage of gun deaths are suicides?